The Modular Temperley-Lieb Algebra: Quantum Numbers

-Specialising to a ring $R$ and element $\delta$ introduces two ``twists''.
+Specialising to a ring $R$ and element $\delta$ introduces two ``twists'' as we have seen.
 The natural number $\ell$ is the ``quantum-torsion'' of this situation, and there is a smallest natural $p$ such that $p\cdot 1 = 0$ in $R$.
 If $R$ is a domain (as will often be the case), $p$ is prime.
+We say that the situation over such a pointed ring is \begin{itemize} \item ``semisimple'' if $\ell = \infty$ \item ``characteristic zero'' if $\ell < \infty$ but $p = \infty$ \item ``positive characteristic'' if $\delta = 2$ and so $\ell = p < \infty$ and $[n] = n$ \item ``mixed characteristic'' in other cases \end{itemize}

 Of considerable importance will be the $(\ell, p)$-digits of natural numbers.
 When an pointed ring $R$ is in mind, the $(\ell, p)$-digits of a number $n\in\N$ are those naturals $n_0, n_1, \cdots$ such that